Benefits Overview for New UA Employees

 Action Required: Confirm HR Address

-Please log into UAOnline and confirm your HR address.
+Please log into UAOnline and confirm the HR Address listed.
 This can be updated at any time.
 All HR regulatory mailings will be sent to this address (i.e. tax forms).
 This is also the address that will be sent to our vendors (Premera, VSP, retirement plan vendors, etc).
-It's important to make sure this address is correct so that you receive all mail from UA HR and the vendors that you participate with.

-To confirm and/or update your address, log into UAOnline and click on "Personal" followed by "Manage Your Address, Email, and Phone."
+To confirm and/or update the HR Address, log into UAOnline and click on "Personal" followed by "Manage Your Address, Email, and Phone."

 Required Beneficiary Form